samdods/Restart-iOS/README.md

 # How to restart iOS in 20 lines of code

 Download this project and install the app on your iOS device.
-It will allow you to restart the operating system with a tap of the screen!
+It will allow you to seemingly restart the operating system by simply opening the app!

 # Requirements